CyanogenMod/android_device_sony_huashan/README.md

 The Sony Xperia SP (codenamed _"HuaShan"_) is a mid-range smartphone from Sony Mobile.

 It was announced on 18 March 2013.
+It is supported in CyanogenMod 10.2 and CyanogenMod 11.

 Basic   | Spec Sheet
 -------:|:-------------------------